 - reducing packaging,

 - integrating eco-designed fittings.

-Whether they are involving our guests in a longer term experience, or implementing responsible initiatives, our hotels are at the heart of the Planet 21 program.
+Whether they are involving our guests in a longer term experience, or implementing responsible initiatives, our hotels are at the heart of our approach to a more sustainable business model.

 They are where most of our action in favor of positive hospitality commences and takes place.To assist them with this initiative and engage them in a continuous improvement process, we use benchmark systems and monitoring devices.